naturalis/nba-docs/PURL Service description.rst

   http://data.biodiversitydata.nl/naturalis/specimen/RMNH.INS.389961

-PURL description 1
+*PURL description 1*
-   PURLs (Persistent Uniform Resource Locators) are Web addresses that act as permanent identifiers in the face of a dynamic and changing Web infrastructure.
-Instead of resolving directly to Web resources, PURLs provide a level of indirection that allows the underlying Web addresses of resources to change over time without negatively affecting systems that depend on them.
-This capability provides continuity of references to network resources that may migrate from machine to machine for business, social or technical reasons.
+ | PURLs (Persistent Uniform Resource Locators) are Web addresses that act as permanent identifiers in the face of a
+ | dynamic and changing Web infrastructure.
+Instead of resolving directly to Web resources, PURLs provide a level of
+ | indirection that allows the underlying Web addresses of resources to change over time without negatively affecting
+ | systems that depend on them.
+This capability provides continuity of references to network resources that may migrate
+ | from machine to machine for business, social or technical reasons.
+ |

-   Source: `wiki`_
+ | Source: `wiki`_

-PURL description 2
+*PURL description 2*
-   PURL identifiers are based on URIs and use the HTTP redirect mechanism to avoid broken links.
+ | PURL identifiers are based on URIs and use the HTTP redirect mechanism to avoid broken links.
-    a. e.g., http://purl.oclc.org/example/specimen/12921 and http://purl.org/dc/terms/contributor
+ |  a. e.g., http://purl.oclc.org/example/specimen/12921 and http://purl.org/dc/terms/contributor;
-    b. web-based identifier using standard HTTP and HTTP redirect.
-Can be resolved through use of a common PURL resolver.
+ |  b. web-based identifier using standard HTTP and HTTP redirect.
+Can be resolved through use of a common PURL resolver;
-    c. promoted by the OCLC (Online Computer Library Center) [OCLC]
+ |  c. promoted by the OCLC (Online Computer Library Center) [OCLC];
-    d. independent generation is enabled by the use of domain names.
+ |  d. independent generation is enabled by the use of domain names;
-    e. may not be opaque due to the use of domain names, context names and sometimes descriptive object identifiers.
+ |  e. may not be opaque due to the use of domain names, context names and sometimes descriptive object identifiers;
-    f. authority, context and object identifier components can be defined using the path portion of the PURL (as shown in the example above).
+ |  f. authority, context and object identifier components can be defined using the path portion of the PURL (as shown in
+ |  the example above).
+ |

-   Source: `A Beginner's Guide to Persistent Identifiers`_
+ |  Source: `A Beginner's Guide to Persistent Identifiers`_

 With the publication of the specimen PURL service Naturalis takes a first step in it's planned contribution to the need of persistent identifiers for Life Sciences.
 Naturalis has decided to use PURL as a persistent identifier mechanism because of their ease-of-use, relative implementation-ease and strong technical community support.